ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 Temporarily or permanently.

-You could for example combine into realistic "dark noise shadow cinematic photographic" and subtract from it "cgi render rendering rendered videogame videogames cartoon" to help with general realism.
+You could for example combine into "realistic" the tokens "dark noise shadow cinematic photographic" and subtract from it "cgi render rendering rendered videogame videogames cartoon" to help with general realism.

 ### AI Safety: